buttplugio/buttplug-unity/README.md

   - "Add Package from tarball" (if you downloaded the .tgz file).
   - **Please note that "Add Package from git repo" will not work, see FAQ for reasoning**.
+- If using Unity 2018, you will need to restart Unity in order for the StreamingAssets additions to show up.
+Unity 2019 does not require this.
-- Start using Buttplug classes in your scripts
+- Start using Buttplug classes in your scripts.

 ## Usage